 In Reception and KS1, the reading books provided for the children have a cumulative progression in phonics knowledge that is matched to our phonics lessons.
-Teachers' give pupils practice in reading and re-reading books that match the phonics knowledge they have been taught.
+Teachers' give pupils practise in reading and re-reading books that match the phonics knowledge they have been taught.

-We support parents by providing a phonics workshop in term one and share resources which will support their child's learning at home.
+We support parents by providing a phonics workshop in term one and share resources which will support their child's Iearning at home.

-As the pupils develop their reading skills, they continue to move through levelled reading books to ensure that their reading material is at the appropriate level for them to apply the skills they are learning.
-We provide high quality texts to help develop a love of reading.
+As the pupils develop their reading skills, they continue to move through the Read Write Inc books and on to our levelled reading books for beyond phonics.
+We use the Oxford Reading Tree books to ensure that their reading material is still at the appropriate level for them to apply the skills they are learning.
+We also provide high quality texts in class libraries to ensure the pupils have a wide range of choice so that they develop a love of reading.
 We ensure that each year the children are exposed to the following types of texts as a minimum:

 - Classic texts including Shakespeare in KS2

 - Poetry

 - Non-fiction

-- Texts written by a local author /poet
+• Texts written by a local author /poet